• facebook

 It is a fact that in the UK we import 60% of the wood fibre that we use for paper.
 UK households use approximately 6.3 million tonnes of paper each year.
 As a consequence, more than 30 million acres of rainforest are destroyed each year.
 This is not only expensive, but it also causes unnecessary pollution that could be cut out.

 Did you know that 25% of the rubbish we throw away is paper? – That’s a lot!
-If we could recycle that amount it, would make a massive difference to the amount of waste we produce.
+If we could recycle that amount, it would make a massive difference to the waste we produce.

-Paper is a very easy product to recycle.
-It is clean, can be disposed of in your house, and it is quickly made into other products.
-In fact, paper and card make up nearly half of the materials collected from households for recycling.
+Paper is a straightforward product to recycle.
+It is clean, can be disposed of in your house, and is quickly made into other products.

 Even if we planted enough trees to supply the amount of paper that we require, without recycling, animals will not live in the new forests as they would in the old forests.

-Recycling paper also stops it being taken to a landfill site, where over time it will turn to methane – 20 times more toxic than carbon dioxide, and therefore really bad for the ozone layer.
+Recycling paper also prevents it from being taken to a landfill site, where, over time, it will turn to methane – 20 times more toxic than carbon dioxide and, therefore, awful for the ozone layer.
 If we recycle, not only do we save trees, but we also save energy and effort.

 Facts about paper

-• Each family uses 6 trees worth of paper each year.
+- Each family uses six trees worth of paper each year.

-• We are getting better all the time at recycling paper, but 5 million tonnes are still sent to landfills, or incinerated each year.
+- We are improving at recycling paper, but 5 million tonnes are still sent to landfills or incinerated yearly.

-• Yellow pages and other directories have to be also recycled separately, because of the dye in them.
+- Yellow pages and other directories must also be recycled separately because of the dye in them.

-• Pure paper is often bleached; to make it bright white, but this can cause water pollution.
+- Pure paper is often bleached to make it bright white, which can cause water pollution.